 History

-The EA Music Service has been in existence for over 50 years and has extensive experience in delivering inclusive music education across Northern Ireland.
+EA Music has been in existence for over 70 years and has extensive experience in delivering inclusive music education across Northern Ireland.

 1978 Concert